Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

     vitis_analyzer xrt.run_summary

-In the **Kernel and Compute Units** section you can see average CU execution times are now increased compared to the DDR-based run.
+In the **Kernel and Compute Units** section, you can see average CU execution times are now increased compared to the DDR-based run.
 Now CU takes more time as accessing the remote memory on the host machine is always slower than accessing on-chip memory on the FPGA card.
 However, increasing CU time is not appearing as an overall negative result as the number of CU executions is increased for each CU.
 In a host memory-based application, the host CPU is not performing any data transfer operation.
 This can free up CPU cycles which can then otherwise used to increase the overall application performance.
 In this example, the free CPU cycles helped in processing more CU execution requests resulting in more accomplished data processing within the same period.

 .. image:: images/hm_profile.JPG
    :align: center

 Unlike DDR-based applications, you cannot see the **Host Transfer** section inside the Profile report.
 As there are no data transfers initiated by the host machine, this report is not populated.

-You can review Application timeline as below
+You can review Application timeline as shown in the following figure:

 .. image:: images/at_hm.jpg
    :align: center